Review of the book by Vyacheslav A. Ivannikov “A New Introduction to Psychological Thinking”.

 First, a disclaimer: the book I am about to review is written by my mentor.
 Call me biased.
 I was fortunate enough to attend the lectures presented in this book.
 It was 35 years ago.
 I vividly remember how sought after was a good set of lecture notes from these lectures.
 Now this call has been answered by the author himself.
 It’s been a long wait, and the new generations of Russian-speaking psychology students — and instructors alike — are so much better off for it...

-About the authors: Aidman, Eugene
+Authors: Aidman, Eugene

 Keywords: A New Introduction to Psychological Thinking, Review of the book